Integer-Programming Ensemble of Temporal-Relations Classifiers: Abstract

 \section{Abstract}

-Extraction of events and understanding related temporal expression among them is a major challenge in natural language processing.
-In longer texts, processing on sentence-by-sentence or expression-by-expression basis often fails, in part due to the disregard for the consistency of the processed data.
-We present an ensemble method, which reconciles the output of multiple classifiers for temporal expressions, subject to consistency constraints across the whole text.
-The use of integer programming to enforce the consistency constraints globally improves upon the best published results from the TempEval-3 Challenge considerably.
+The extraction and understanding of temporal events and their relations are major challenges in natural language processing.
+Processing text on a sentence-by-sentence or expression-by-expression basis often fails, in part due to the challenge of capturing the global consistency of the text.
+We present an ensemble method, which reconciles the outputs of multiple classifiers of temporal expressions across the text using integer programming.
+Computational experiments show that the ensemble improves upon the best individual results from two recent challenges, SemEval-2013 TempEval-3 (Temporal Annotation) and SemEval-2016 Task 12 (Clinical TempEval).